The Edit

 The final stretch is a wonderful collection of holes, all asking different questions about your game.
 16 is a long par 4, ever so slightly right to left, taking you back towards the water, 17 is a delightful par 3 adjacent to the sea with stunning views of the Arrábida Mountain behind you, and the 18th is a true brute of a finishing hole.
 A par 5 left to right dogleg which demands a fade off the tee (obviously I hit a draw!) and an elevated green to catch anything remotely short.

-Overall, Troia is a stern test but thoroughly enjoyable if you like the challenge of piecing together a round and plotting your way around a course.
+Overall, Troia is a stern test but was a thoroughly enjoyable way for us to round of our short but sweet trip.
+If you like the challenge of piecing together a round and plotting your way around a course.
 My advice, play off the yellow tees!

 Panoramic view over the course.